foreclosedgaybar/foreclosedgaybar.github.io/README.md

 General Blog Post (Nov.
 29th):
 Informal Debate:
 -
--
----> No: "What is queerness in DH?" -No: "Where is queerness in DH?"Interesting: "How can queerness be utilized in DH?"
+---> No: "What is queerness in DH?" -No: "Where is queerness in DH?" - Interesting: "How can queerness be utilized in DH?"
 -
 -
 -